highcharts/highcharts/docs/datagrid/understanding-datagrid.md

 }
 ```

-For more information on row rendering settings see the [API reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.RowsSettings).
+For more information on rendering options see the [API reference](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.Options-1#rendering).

 ## events
 The DataGrid supports a number of event listeners that can be added to the header, columns and cells.
 These allows for custom functionality and extendibility of the DataGrid.
 Read more about events in our [Events article](https://www.highcharts.com/docs/datagrid/events)